How to Become a Software Engineer

 Soft skills are also a must because a software engineer must collaborate with developers, product managers, and others to keep projects on track and successful.

-Over time, work on small projects like simple to-do list apps or building a calendar app.
+Over time, work on small projects, such as simple to-do list apps or a calendar app.
 As you progress, keep a portfolio that showcases those projects, then start looking for entry-level software development roles.
-The hands-on experience you get in your first job will be helpful to becoming a software engineer, even without a degree.
+The hands-on experience you get in your first job will be helpful in becoming a software engineer, even without a degree.

 A certification is proof that you've mastered a certain skill to a certain level.
 Different organizations offer certifications based on whether you have taken a course with them, passed a test from them, or somehow proven your knowledge.

-Here's a list of certifications (though far from exhaustive or complete) to think about as you work to becoming a software engineer:
+Here's a list of certifications (though far from exhaustive or complete) to think about as you work to become a software engineer:

 Certified Entry-level Python Programmer: The PCEP is the best way to prove a foundational comfort with the Python programming language.

-Certified Associate in Python Programming: The PCAP is one step advanced from the PCEP and represents a greater level of control over the basics of Python.
+Certified Associate in Python Programming: The PCAP is one step more advanced than the PCEP and offers greater control over the basics of Python.

-Certified Professional in Python Programming: The PCPP1 is even more advanced, meant for professional developers who need to prove mastery of advanced and more specialized aspects of computer programming.
+Certified Professional in Python Programming: The PCPP1 is even more advanced, designed for professional developers who need to demonstrate mastery of advanced, specialized aspects of computer programming.

 The journey to becoming a software engineer can take several years and usually starts with entry-level roles.
 Common starting positions include Junior Developer, Software Developer, or QA Tester.